Islamic leadership in Jerusalem

 Islamic Leadership in Jerusalem refers to the leading cleric (ulema) of the Muslim community in Jerusalem.
 Historically, the primary religious leader was the Qadi.
-During the late Ottoman Empire, the Muftis became pre-eminent, particularly the Mufti of the Hanafi school, and during the British military administration the post of Grand Mufti of Jerusalem was created, which continues today.
+During the late Ottoman Empire, Muftis, particularly the Mufti of the Hanafi school, came to prominence; and during the British military administration the post of Grand Mufti of Jerusalem was created, which continues today.

 Ottoman era

 For most of the Ottoman period, until the late nineteenth century and the creation of the Mutasarrifate of Jerusalem, the muftis of Jerusalem were considered to be outranked by the Qadis.
 The status of the mufti began to increase as the Ottoman Empire became more secular from the mid-nineteenth century on.
 The legal role of the Qadi began to diminish in importance.

 The elevation of the muftis' status was made legal on 26 April 1913 with the passing of the Temporary Law Concerning the Appointment of Shari'a Judges and Officials, which noted that "the muftis head the ulama' of their locality".

 During the Ottoman period, the Mufti of Jerusalem was subordinated to Istanbul's Shaykh al-Islām, and his role was limited to local vicinity of Jerusalem and later the wider Mutasarrifate of Jerusalem.
 When the British authorities took control, they severed the link with Istanbul, and widened the jurisdiction of the Mufti to cover the whole of Mandatory Palestine.

 The position of Qadi was usually a one-year role, and was appointed by the central Ottoman government, whilst the muftis were usually a member for a notable family in the town.